bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-20-booksmart.md

 **BECOME A BFI MEMBER**<br>
 Enjoy a great package of film benefits including priority booking at BFI Southbank and BFI Festivals.
-Join today at bfi.org.uk/join
+Join today at [bfi.org.uk/join](https://www.bfi.org.uk/become-bfi-member)

 **BFI SOUTHBANK**<br>
 Welcome to the home of great film and TV, with three cinemas and a studio, a world-class library, regular exhibitions and a pioneering Mediatheque with 1000s of free titles for you to explore.
-Browse special-edition merchandise in the BFI Shop.
+Browse special-edition merchandise in the BFI Shop.<br>
 We’re also pleased to offer you a unique new space, the BFI Riverfront – with unrivalled riverside views of Waterloo Bridge and beyond, a delicious seasonal menu, plus a stylish balcony bar for cocktails or special events.
 Come and enjoy a pre-cinema dinner or a drink on the balcony as the sun goes down.

 **BFI PLAYER**<br>
 We are always open online on BFI Player where you can watch the best new, cult & classic cinema on demand.
 Showcasing hand-picked landmark British and independent titles, films are available to watch in three distinct ways: Subscription, Rentals & Free to view.
-See something different today on player.bfi.org.uk
+See something different today on [player.bfi.org.uk](https://player.bfi.org.uk/)

 **Join the BFI mailing list** for regular programme updates.
 Not yet registered?
-Create a new account at www.bfi.org.uk/signup
+Create a new account at [www.bfi.org.uk/signup](https://player.bfi.org.uk/)

 **Programme notes and credits compiled by the BFI Documentation Unit
 Notes may be edited or abridged